Skip to main content

 To ensure the program is not misused, U.S. Travel has instituted an application process.
 The agency applicant must have a sponsoring state tourism office or DMO/CVB, and both parties must adhere to the following criteria:

-The full registration fee covers all official conference sessions, activities, meal functions, and sponsored events.
-Fee excludes hotel, travel and personal expenses.
+The registration fee covers all official conference sessions, activities, meal functions, and sponsored events.
+Fee excludes hotel, travel, and personal expenses.
 You must be a current U.S. Travel member to be eligible for the member rate.

 Payment Policy